notsamicc/Fortnite-Builds/README.md

 # Fortnite-Builds
-Some Fortnite builds reuploaded by Samicc and Fischsalat.
+Some Fortnite builds reuploaded by Samicc, Fischsalat And More By Rateix.
 Credits to DarkenMoon, Sparten, Macko, Crush and Polynite.

-Note: Some links are broken
+Note: Some links are broken and blkservers are sometimes **offline**

 eh pretty much credit to blk for after season 7